Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Desember 2025 16.33.06 UTC
+- WIB: Kamis, 25 Desember 2025 17.34.02 UTC
-- WITA: Kamis, 25 Desember 2025 17.33.06 UTC
+- WITA: Kamis, 25 Desember 2025 18.34.02 UTC
-- WIT: Kamis, 25 Desember 2025 18.33.06 UTC
+- WIT: Kamis, 25 Desember 2025 19.34.02 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational